elysiajs/documentation/docs/plugins/jwt.md

     - - meta
       - name: 'description'
-        content: Plugin for Elysia that add support for using JWT (JSON Web Token) in Elysia server.
+        content: Plugin for Elysia that adds support for using JWT (JSON Web Token) in Elysia server.
 Start by installing the plugin with "bun add @elysiajs/jwt".

     - - meta
       - name: 'og:description'
-        content: Plugin for Elysia that add support for using JWT (JSON Web Token) in Elysia server.
+        content: Plugin for Elysia that adds support for using JWT (JSON Web Token) in Elysia server.
 Start by installing the plugin with "bun add @elysiajs/jwt".
 ---

 # JWT Plugin